ideasonpurpose/wp-theme-init/README.md

   - Hide the author's name
   - Move the metabox to the bottom of admin pages
   - Show the default image from the first post in archives

+## WordPress Integration

+Dependency manifest processing is designed to work with the WordPress [Dependency Extraction Webpack Plugin](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-dependency-extraction-webpack-plugin/).
+This omits a subset of script libraries included with WordPress, and outputs a PHP snippet for each entry point which includes a dependency list for enqueuing scripts.

+The set of WordPress scripts which will be omitted is listed [here](https://github.com/WordPress/gutenberg/tree/trunk/packages/dependency-extraction-webpack-plugin#webpack) and includes `jquery`, `lodash`, `moment`, `react` and `react-dom` as well as all scripts from the `@wordpress` namespace.

 ## Development